notacouch/notacouch.com/blog/tillett-lighting-2008.md

 title: Tillett Lighting (2008)
 tags: ["Frontend", "CSS", "JavaScript", "Work", "fusionlab"]
 date: 2024-03-15 12:00:00Z
-subtitle: "Cleaned up frontend while migrating to a CMS: use of image sprites and float-based layout."
+subtitle: "Cleaned up frontend while migrating to a CMS: use of image sprites, MooTools, and float-based layout."
 ---

 ## Background

-[fusionlab's](https://www.fusionlab.com/) client, [Tillett Lighting](https://www.tillettlighting.com/), wanted to manage their own content.
+[fusionlab's](https://www.fusionlab.com/) client, [Tillett Lighting](https://www.tillettlighting.com/), wanted to manage their own content for what was previously a static site.
 So my task was to get them set up with ExpressionEngine and ensure content was easy for them to manage.
-While that portion was successful, what I'll write about here are some of the remnants of having been given some creative liberty to spruce up the frontend in the process.
+That portion was straight forward and successful, what I wanted to write about here are some of the remnants of having been given some creative liberty to spruce up the frontend in the process.

 Reviewing their site, I found there were minor inconsistencies in layout between the different sections of the site.
 When living in the "pixel perfect" world, there's no pixel too minor.
 Those things bother me.

 I happened to find Tillett Lighting's work inspiring.
 It awakened in me paying attention to lighting wherever I am, so I wanted to give them at least some subtle "lighting" effects.

-## High fidelity markup prototype
+## High fidelity prototype

 I found a backup of the markup's prototype, you can [see the code on GitHub](https://github.com/notacouch/notacouch.com/tree/88cd58c569d4167b13b57598c4519b99547731c4/tangibles/fusionlab/tillett/markup-prototype) and [view the prototype here](/tangibles/fusionlab/tillett/markup-prototype/).
 The links on the right underlay the other pages and how they would align with the new grid, click the "fade full" link to hide the overlaying homepage, "no fade" to return it, and "no background graphic" to hide other pages (if any were clicked).

 {% Figure "img--grid--full", "", "", 'Image color transition with sprites (<span class="media-timestamp" data-media-id="tillett-lighting-prototype-demo" data-timestamp="4">4-8s</span>), clean up of layout (<span class="media-timestamp" data-media-id="tillett-lighting-prototype-demo" data-timestamp="20">20-31s</span>), float-based layout &mdash; review effect of overflow on float wrapper (<span class="media-timestamp" data-media-id="tillett-lighting-prototype-demo" data-timestamp="35">35-55s</span>).' %}
   <video id="tillett-lighting-prototype-demo" controls class="figure__img figure--img--body__img" width="1280" style="aspect-ratio: 4 / 3" poster="/blog-images/fusionlab/tillett/tillett-lighting-poster-optimized.png">